Alan enjoys woodworking and has a special interest in rustic home decor. He has been involved in woodworking for over twenty years.

 Basic Drill Operation

 Now that the drill is ready to use, hold it in your primary working hand using the handle just above the battery.
 Set the forward or reverse selector to the correct position.
-Gently pull the trigger back and the chuck on the battery drill should start to spin.
-Be sure and keep work secured and batteries charged for improved battery drill performance.
+Gently pull the trigger back and the chuck on the power drill should start to spin.
+Be sure and keep work secured and batteries charged for improved power drill performance.

 Trigger not working